asteroid-lang/asteroid/docs/Reference Guide.rst

   #. ``(start:%integer,stop:%integer,inc:%integer)`` returns list ``[start to stop-1 step inc]``.
   #. ``(stop:%integer)`` returns list ``[0 to stop-1]``.

+* Function ``getid`` returns the id (physical memory address) of any Asteroid object as an Asteroid integer.

+* Function ``isdefined`` returns true if a variable or type name is defined in the current environment otherwise it returns false.
+The variable or type name must be given as a string.

 List and String Objects
 -----------------------